jasoncc2020/yongjiguan-academic-homepage/content/en/post/post10/index.md

   image: 2014-2.png
 ---

-最近，两篇论文 IJCAI-workshp 和 CNS Neurosci.
-Ther.被接收，2023年，继续努力！
+Recently, two of our papers were accepted by ISBI2023 and CNS Neurosci.
+Ther., continue to work hard.

 {{< gallery >}}